yu-edwin/5500/PRD.md

 Good user satisfaction
 Majority of users should store at least 3 clothing items in their virtual wardrobe At least a 20% decrease in clothing returns
+1.1 There should be an app made for iOS devices (essential)

+1.2 The user is able to use the camera in the app (essential)

+1.3 The user should be able to record and capture how they look in the app (essential)

+1.4 The clothing item can be successfully shown on top of the camera view (essential)

+2.1 The user can give the link to a clothing item (essential)

+2.2 The link can be accessed and then the images for the clothing item can be obtained (essential)

 ## Requirements